Language selection

 Technical information

-MDF is composed of wood fibres bonded together with specialized resins under heat and pressure.
-The fibres are produced using a pulping process in which wood chips are treated with steam and broken down into fibres by grinding them between ridged steel plates.
-Mats are then formed by allowing the fibres distribute themselves randomly, resulting in in a very homogeneous panel.
+MDF is made by breaking down hardwood or softwood residuals into wood fibres.
+It is combined with wax and a resin binder, and formed into panels by applying high temperatures and pressure.
+MDF is generally denser than plywood and particleboard.
+The fibres are produced using a pulping process in which wood chips are treated with steam and broken down by grinding them between ridged steel plates.
+Mats of wood fibres are then formed by the random distribution of the fibres.
+This results in a homogeneous panel.

-When cut, MDF produces a tight edge and smooth surface (compared to particleboard), and can therefore be machined and worked like solid wood.
+When cut, MDF produces a tight edge and smooth surface.
+Therefore, it can be machined and worked like solid wood.
 The edges can be routed to various shapes and still be smooth enough for a clean paint finish.
-The small size of the fibres not only makes MDF easy to finish, but also allows it to be produced in moulded form as well as in straight-edged flat panels.
+The small size of the fibres not only make MDF easy to finish, but also allow it to be produced in moulded form as well as in straight-edged flat panels.
 However, MDF does not hold a screw or nail as well as solid wood, plywood or even particleboard.

 Date modified: